samuelhe52/Gomoku/docs/QT_EVENT_LOOP.md

 ## The Problem We Encountered

 ### Issue
-When a human made a move in Gomoku, only the AI's response appeared on the board.
-The human's move seemed to be skipped.
+When a human makes a move, it only appears on the board after the AI responds.

 ### Root Cause